seanmay/ngCourse2/handout/architect/services.md

 To my eye, this seems a little bit easier to follow.
 I’d like to imagine that Fowler would agree.
 I've got a `loadPage` method that worries itself about the concept of loading and filtering data, and it lets the other sections of the class worry about the details of what I want to do, so that `loadClass` can focus on the concepts, instead.
 With some of the noise cleared out of the way, it becomes easier to see that I can optimize away the second call for data, if `this.blogs` is null.

+## However...

-There are still some real problems with this code, though.
+There are still some real problems with this code.
 While most of them have gotten better, some have actually gotten worse.

 Have you spotted the likely security concern, yet?
 All of the code thusfar has been mutating `this.blogs` in place, and waiting for the `user` to be retrieved so that the list of blogs could be filtered.
 But that means the unfiltered list of blogs is likely being shown, while we’re waiting, given that we keep referring to `this.blogs` as the place to store view-friendly data.
 This is even harder to spot in the second example than the first.
 The code here is both easier and harder to maintain, for exactly that reason.